thaabomb/EightyPercentSafer/outline.md

 - Describe the result: an 80% reduction in the fatal accident rate
+  - Where did all the plane crashes go?
+  - Describe the status quo circa 1996
+    - An accident rate which had been declining for a long time but had recently become stuck on a plateau
+    - The projection of an increase in the volume of commercial air travel
+    - Two major plane crashes in 1996
+  - Describe the Executive Order
+  - Describe the result: an 83% reduction in the fatal accident rate in the 10 years between 1998 and 2007.
+  - Segue to Act II: how did an industry that was already considered "very safe" improve by 80%?
 - Describe CAST and how CAST helped achieve that result
 - Describe how collaborative safety could improve safety in other industries